Love requires real strength of character: it demands that we stand vulnerable, patient, and open. – Eric Maisel

 - Being Resilient: how to be willing and able to bounce back again and again

 The second part describes the 10 difficult family types and how you can use the toolkit in order to thrive in any family situation.
 It doesn’t have to be exclusive.
 Like in my case, I’ve seen certain characteristics exist in our family that fall under more than one type.
-The book can help you identify which type your family belongs.
+The book can help you identify which type your family belongs to.
 The ten types are:

 - Sad and Anxious Families